A Guide To Gray Hair: How To Cover or Blend Gray

 Highlights

 There you have it!
 My top three ways to cover gray hair.
 If you're looking for a new style or just need a quick fix, one or a combination of these methods will definitely do the trick.
-Come see us at Taylor Monroe Salon in Hayes Valley and let us help you achieve your perfect gray coverage!
+Come see me at Taylor Monroe Salon in Lower Haight and let us help you achieve your perfect gray coverage!